 While the gameplay in general is very reminiscent of Master of Orion, the city management and armies’ training is a bit more like in Civilization, in which you have to build specialised buildings in order to train more powerful and specialised units.
 But what makes Master of Magic special, is its unique fantasy setting and the wide range of spells available, which are divided in summoning, unit and city spells and global enchantments.
 All of this brings an incredible deep gameplay, in which there aren’t two playthroughs alike.

 The game even comes with an item maker program, where you can edit all the magic items one can find in the game.
 And yes, although you can make a game-breaking item, it’s fun to create items based on famous fantasy weapons and the like.

 The sprites might be a bit small, but they’re all well detailed and it’s easy to distinguish one unit from another.
 The game is very colourful throughout and the animation might be simple, but it serves the game well, especially the visual effects when casting spells.

 The music (composed by Brian “The Fatman” Sanger) is superb and it serves to build a great atmosphere without being too distracting.
 And there’s a good variety of it available, from simple tunes to epic battle themes.
 The sound effects are also quite simple and serve the gameplay well with the best ones occurring when casting spells.

-The only possible criticism I might have (although it’s more of a nitpick actually), it’s the fact that the micromanagement can become somewhat chaotic when managing several different cities and units, even with option of appointed viziers that auto-manage the cities for you and the cities and armies screens, which show all the cities and units you have and their current actions and location.
+The only possible criticism I might have (although it’s more of a nitpick), it’s the fact that the micromanagement can become somewhat chaotic when managing several different cities and units, even with the option of appointed viziers that auto-manage the cities for you, and the cities and armies screens, which show all the cities and units you have and their current actions and location.